-ing high-frequency cavities to reduce the energy spread.
-We find that placing an 80Ghz cavity after CESR could eliminate the first harmonic of the energy spread, and decreases the energy variation by 81% in our example.
-Unfortunately, a cavity with such a high frequency is unfeasible, necessitating bunch-lengthening to permit a lower cavity frequency.
-The method we have analysed involves expanding the bunch in the first half of the turn-around loop, correcting the first harmonic of the time-expanded energy spread in a cavity, then recompressing the bunch in the second half of the turn-around loop.
-Separate turnaround loops would be needed to avoid strong CSR forces during overcompression, yielding a 78% decrease in energy variation in our example.
+Furthermore, we have looked into the potential of using high-frequency cavities to reduce the energy spread.
+We find that placing an 80 GHz cavity after CESR could eliminate the first harmonic of the energy spread, and decreases the energy variation by 81% in our example.
+Unfortunately, a cavity with such a high frequency is unfeasible, necessitating bunch lengthening to permit a lower cavity frequency.
+The method we have analyzed involves expanding the bunch in the first half of the turnaround loop, correcting the first harmonic of the time-expanded energy spread in a cavity, then recompressing the bunch in the second half of the turn-around loop.
+Separate turn-around loops would be needed to avoid strong CSR forces during overcompression, yielding a 78% decrease in energy variation in our example.

-Since the wake-induced energy spread is better described by a sinusoid than a parabola, harmonic correction is somewhat more effective than nonlinear time-offlight terms at minimizing the energy spread at the dump.
-But bunch compression and decompression, as well as a section with high frequency structures, are hard to devise.
+Since the wake-induced energy spread is better described by a sinusoid than a parabola, harmonic correction is somewhat more effective than nonlinear time-of-flight terms at minimizing the energy spread at the dump.
+But bunch compression and decompression, as well as a section with high-frequency structures, are hard to devise.
 In both cases, two turn-around loops are required, and have thus been included in the Cornell ERL design.
+The reduction of the wake-driven energy spread that becomes possible is illustrated in Fig. 11.